 With the change of variable $(\omega_{12},\omega_{22}) \mapsto (\beta = \omega_{12},\gamma = \omega_{22} - \omega_{12}^T\Omega_{11}^{-1}\omega_{12}),$ the conditional posterior distribution of $(\beta, \gamma)$ given the rest is given by

-where $D_{\tau} = \mathrm{diag}(\tau_{12}),$ so that the conditional distributions of $\gamma$ and $\beta$ are independent gamma and a normal respectively, whereas the inverse of the latent scale parameters $\tau_{ij}$ are independent inverse-Gaussian distributions.
+where $D_{\tau} = \mathrm{diag}(\tau_{12}),$ so that the conditional distributions of $\gamma$ and $\beta$ are independent gamma and a normal, respectively, whereas the inverse of the latent scale parameters $\tau_{ij}$ are independent inverse-Gaussian distributions.
 The resulting block Gibbs sampler iteratively samples one column of $\Omega$ at a time.
-It is interesting to note that the positive definiteness constraint is also maintained throughout owing to the fact that $\gamma$ is always positive definite.
-The posterior samples hence obtained cannot be directly used for structure learning though, since the Bayesian graphical LASSO prior puts zero mass on the event $\{\omega_{ij} = 0\}.$
+It is interesting to note that the positive definiteness constraint is also maintained throughout because $\gamma$ is always positive definite.
+The posterior samples hence obtained cannot be directly used for structure learning, though, since the Bayesian graphical LASSO prior puts zero mass on the event $\{\omega_{ij} = 0\}.$

-As discussed in the previous sections, computation poses a great deal of challenge in Bayesian graphical models for high dimensional situations.
-To deal with large dimensions in arbitrary graphs, Wang \cite{wang2015scaling} developed a new technique called \emph{stochastic search structure learning} for precision matrices as well as covariance matrices in a graphical model set up, based on soft-spike-and-slab priors on the elements of the matrix.
+As discussed in the previous sections, computation poses significant challenges in Bayesian graphical models for high-dimensional settings.
+To deal with large dimensions in arbitrary graphs, Wang \cite{wang2015scaling} developed a new technique called \emph{stochastic search structure learning} for precision matrices as well as covariance matrices in a graphical model setup, based on soft-spike-and-slab priors on the elements of the matrix.
 This work also focuses on the issue of structure learning of graphs using a fully Bayesian model by specifying priors on binary variables ${Z} = (z_{ij})_{i<j}$, which are indicators for the edges of the underlying graph $G$.
 The hierarchical prior is then specified as

 where $\theta = (\nu_0,\nu_1,\pi,\lambda),$ $\mathrm{N}(a\mid 0,\nu^2)$ is the density of a normal distribution with mean zero and variance $\nu^2$, $C(\theta)$ and $C({Z},\nu_0,\nu_1,\lambda)$ are normalizing constants, and $\nu_{z_{ij}}$ is $\nu_0$ or $\nu_1$ according as $z_{ij}$ is 0 or 1.
 The hyperparameter $\pi \in (0,1)$ controls the prior distribution of the binary edge indicators in ${Z}$.
 The hierarchical prior specification above leads to the following prior specification on $\Omega$: